giovannilupi/win-config/README.md

     "gruvbox_tabs_xxs": true,
     "gruvbox_statusbar_xxs": true,
 ```

+### Notepad++

+In Notepad++, I am using the "Gruvbox Dark Medium" theme from [this](https://github.com/wburton95/Notepadpp-Gruvbox-Port) repository.
+To use it, download the xml file for it from the repository and move into the themes directory of Notepad++.
+After that, you can apply the theme from the program settings.
+In the settings, I also adjusted the Dark Mode to "Follow Windows", set the Toolbar to "Filled FluentUI: Small", and changed the font to [FiraCode](https://github.com/tonsky/FiraCode).

 ### Google Chrome

 Google Chrome is my default browser, primarily due to its compatibility with several services I utilize.
 However, if you don't have these specific requirements, I'd recommend Firefox as an alternative.
 To visually integrate with my setup, I am using [this](hthttps://chromewebstore.google.com/detail/gruvbox-theme/ihennfdbghdiflogeancnalflhgmanop) gruvbox theme.
 As browsing extensions, I am using uBlock Origin, Windows Accounts, and Adobe Acrobat.